 The computer services industry has been responding to the emergence of a wider pannational and indeed international market.
 Key players have expanded aggressively across Europe and North America, in establishing national networks through the acquisition of smaller domestic firms such as the acquisition by Cap Gemini Sogeti of the United Kingdom services group, Hoskyns (Gentle and Howells, 1994).
-Much of this expansion pressure has come from the need to win lucrative facilities, management and software sales to multinational companies who want to have a global solution rather than relying on a number of domestic firms in each of separate national territories.
-Larger multinational computer service firms are also allowing specialization between national centres in terms of software development and generation, rather than seeking to maintain a whole set of software specializations in each individual country.
+Much of this expansion pressure has come from the need to win lucrative facilities, management and software sales to multinational companies who want to have a global solution rather than relying on a number of domestic firms in each of the separate national territories.
+Larger multinational computer service firms are also allowing specialization between mational centres in terms of software development and generation, rather than seeking to maintain a whole set of software specializations in each individual country.

-The emergence of new major international players in the computer service industry is also continuing the evolution of a "dualistic" structure of the sector within the industry (Howels, 1987).
+The emergence of new major international players in the computer services industry is als o continuing the evolution of a "dualistic" structure of the sector within the industry.
 The continued buoyant generation of new firms and their rapid growth within many advanced industrial economies, such as the United Kingdom (Keeble, et al., 1991), does not mask the fact that major computer service companies are rapidly expanding by way of above-average domestic growth rates and through acquisition activities.
-Acquisition activities, not only includes the take-over of previously independent firms but also those operations that have been spun-off by industrial corporations or through the direct purchase of in-house operations which have not yet been externalized.
+Acquisition activities include not only the takeover of previously independent firms, but also those operations that have been spun-off by industrial corporations or through the direct purchase of in-house operations which have not yet been externalized.
 There appears to still be a strong process of fragmentation, externalization and re-absorption in the industry, as the sector churns out computer service activities from largely "hidden", non-market (and hierarchical) activities within major industrial corporations, towards more open, specialist market operations, that either remain independent or are acquired by the major multinational computer service firms in the industry.

-Lastly, as regards the issue of location, relocation and concentration trends within the industry, there is evidence of an important shift towards a more decentralized pattern of computer service and software production.
-In the United States context, in particular, a number of major factors are encouraging decentralization.
-Traditionally, close proximity to prime users was key factor for computer service and software manufacturers although this locational factor is now decreasing in importance.
-This is associated with the growth in packaged software, improvements in software generation requiring reduced maintenance activity needing close ongoing contact with the user and by disembodied improvements, such as structured methodologies (see above), in the organization of software programme throughout the software 'life cycle'.
-As a consequence, stages 2-6 of programme generation (Table 3.2) need no longer be in such close proximity to the customer and can be located elsewhere (Howells, 1987).
-Certainly Indian software companies now locating subsidiaries in key European and North American markets have adopted this "decoupling" strategy.
-Thus Mastek and Maars have set up front offices and development units responsible for first accurately gauging, identifying and specifying what customers want.
-With this information in hand, the bulk of the coding and programming work is then done in India.
+Lastly, regarding the issue of location, relocation and concentration trends within the industry, there is evidence of an important shift toward a more decentralized pattern of computer service and software production.
+In the United States, in particular, a number of major factors are encouraging decentralization.
+Traditionally, close proximity to prime users was a key factor for computer service and software manufacturers although this locational factor is now decreasing in importance.
+This is associated with the growth in packaged software, improvements in software generation requiring reduced maintenance activity needing close ongoing contact with the user and by disembodied improvements, such as structured methodologies, in the organization of software programmes throughout the software "life cycle".
+Certainly Indian software companies now locating subsidiaries in key European and North American markets have adopted this information in hand, the bulk of the coding and programming work is then done in India.
 Final installation and maintenance of the software is then undertaken by the European and North American Units.

-A general increase in the distance away from the customer base can be highlighted with: commercial software packages (such as Lotus and MS-DOS) - average distance now 3,000 miles; systems software (such as PBX telephone systems) - with distances of several thousand miles; and military software (such as for the Patriot and Tomahawk missile systems) - approaching 6,000 miles.
+A general increase in the distance away from the customer base can be highlighted with: commercial software packages (such as Lotus and MS-DOS) - average distance is now 3,000 miles; systems software (such as PBX telephone systems) - with distances of several thousand miles; and military software (such as for the Patriot and Tomahawk missile systems) - approaching 6,000 miles.
 In other software applications though, such as management information systems where customer contact is still important, distance between customer and provider can remain a few thousand yards.